samjaninf/OFN-User-Guide---Master/your-profile.md

 **Name: **This is the name of your enterprise.
 It will be the title of your profile and store.

+**Primary Producer: **Select the producer box if you are a producer.
+If your organisation is involved in the local food movement in another capacity, don't select this box \(e.g. food hub, coop, farmer's market, advocacy group\).

-**Primary Producer: **Select the producer box if your hub needs to add products which are ‘produced’ by your hub.
-If you do not select this option you’ll only be able to sell products that are produced by others.
-Hubs most commonly need to select this option when selling mixed boxes which they pack, that include items from multiple producers.
+\*_Note: only enterprises marked as producers can add products to OFN.
+Hubs only need to select this option when they sell mixed boxes which they pack, that include items from multiple producers._

-**Visible in Search: **If your profile is ready to go public, select visible.
+**Visible in Search: **If your profile is ready to go public, select visible, and it will show in the OFN's directory and map.
 If you’re still making adjustments, select not visible, until you are ready.

-**Permalink:**You can customise part of the web address which will host to your shop.
+**Permalink: **You can customise part of the web address which will host to your shop.

-**Link to Shop Front: **This is the web address of your shop on the OFN.
-You can customise it.
-It will give you a preview of how the profile is looking.
+**Link to Shop Front: **This is the web address of your shop on the OFN \(only visible if you've chosen a package with shopfront\).
+You can customise the URL above.

 #### Users